Action to Protect Rural Scotland: National Trust for Scotland

 In 1929 APRS were offered the Loch Dee estate for purchase, but under the terms of its constitution it did not have the power to own land.
 The issue was discussed with the National Trust, but it was decided that Scotland should have its own organisation.
 APRS council decided at a meeting in July 1930 to proceed with establishing a separate organisation in Scotland, having decided not to expand the remit of APRS to enable it to hold land.
 The National Trust for Scotland would be officially incorporated on 1 May 1931.

 National Parks

 APRS played a central role in early campaigns for National Parks in Scotland.
 Proposals to establish a National Park in Scotland were first discussed in the pages of Scots Magazine, beginning with an article by the access campaigner Ernest A. Baker in 1928.

 The discussion on Scots Magazine prompted APRS to organise a conference on national parks on 4 June 1929.
 The Conference would lead to the establishment of a 'Scottish Forest Reserve Committee', which would later propose establishing a National Trust body in Scotland.

 APRS would later establish the Scottish Council on National Parks in 1942.

+Hydro schemes

+In the 1920s and 1930s APRS was involved in campaigns against various hydro schemes in the north of Scotland which had been proposed by private companies.
+One of those, the Grampain Scheme, would have involved the "obliteration" of the Falls of Glomach, another scheme proposed the diversion of waters from many glens north of the Great Glen in order to supply a large hydro power station which would have been built at Kinloch Hourn.